-Now comes another budget-friendly method; it may sound old school but most effective to use.
-Most people use newspapers in their daily life, so it is easy to use.
+Now comes another budget-friendly method; it may sound old school but is most effective to use.
+Most people use newspapers in their daily life, so it is easy to get.

 Step-1: First off, you have to crumple up 5 – 6 pages of newspapers and build a small pile.
 Now you need to put them in the middle of the grill as paper requires less time to light and helps the charcoal catch fire more rapidly.

 Step-2: If you are struggling to create an intense flame, add some kindling (dry sticks) on top of the paper.

 In case you do not have any dry sticks in your collection, then add more papers.
 Do not worry about the outcome!
 It will also give the same result!